Accenture/mercury-nodejs/guides/CHAPTER-5.md

 server.port=8086
 ```

-and then check if the following entry is configured in the "rest.yaml" endpoint definition file.
+and then add the following entry in the "rest.yaml" endpoint definition file.
 If not, update "rest.yaml" accordingly.
 The "timeout" value is set to 60 seconds to fit common use cases.

 ```yaml